 Distinguished Professor of Law and Judge Frederick Lacey Scholar

-Professor Ball’s latest book, Same-Sex Marriage and Children: A Tale of History, Social Science, and Law, will be published by the Oxford University Press in 2014.
+Professor Ball’s latest book, Same-Sex Marriage and Children: A Tale of History, Social Science, and Law, was published by the Oxford University Press in June 2014.
 Professor Ball is also the author of The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
 In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).

 Professor Ball is a frequent speaker at conferences and symposia.
 In the last few years, he has presented papers at the annual meetings of the Association of American Law Schools, Law and Society, the American Philosophical Association, and the American Political Science Association.
 During that time, he has also presented his scholarship at the Colorado, Columbia, Emory, Fordham, Harvard, Georgetown, Minnesota, NYU, UCLA, Virginia, and William & Mary law schools, among others.

 His writings have appeared in the Cornell Law Review, the Columbia Journal of Gender & the Law, the Georgetown Law Journal, the Harvard Journal of Law & Gender, the Minnesota Law Review, the North Carolina Law Review, the UCLA Law Review, and the William and Mary Law Review, among others.